sskeirik/ROSRV/docs/pandoc-source.md

 -----------------------

 Contributions are welcome.
 Here are our expected guidelines.
-Our guidlines are flexible, and will be flushed out in greater detail as we make progress.
+Our guidelines are flexible, and will be flushed out in greater detail as we make progress.

   * We're moving towards a TDD model.
 Depending on the